Wednesday, 8 January 2020

 Some of the salient features of this temple are...

 The temple is on a rocky island of the river Palar.
 A Bridge was constructed to reach the temple.
-A Dakshinamurthy sannadhi is on the right side of the bridge end.
+A Dakshinamurthy sannidhi is on the right side of the bridge end.
 The temple is facing east with Balipeedam, Dwajasthambam.
-A Lion pillar and Nitupathungan inscription stone are kept at the entrance of sanctum sanctorum.
+A Lion pillar and Nitupathungan inscription stone are kept at the entrance of the sanctum sanctorum.
 In koshtam Vinayagar, Dakshinamurthy, Mahavishnu, Brahma and Durgai.
 In the prakaram Chandikeswarar, Vinayagar, Navagrahas, Bhairavar and Valli Devasena Subramaniar.

 ARCHITECTURE

-The sanctum sanctorum consists of sanctum, antarala and artha mandapam.
+The sanctum sanctorum consists of sanctum, antarala, and artha mandapam.
 Vinayagar is on the left and Subramaniyar Nagars are at the entrance of Sanctum in the artha mandapam.
 Ambal sannadhi is in artha mandapam facing south.

 A Pallava Lion pillar